-(b) Exhibitors in department 35 shall not be required to purchase an exhibitor's ticket.
-Any other exhibitor may be required, if no entry fee is charged, to purchase an exhibitor's season ticket at a price not to exceed that charged for a non-exhibitor's season ticket.
-(4) SPLIT FAIR DATES. (a) For purposes of this subsection, "split fair dates" occur when a fair organization judges exhibits or contests and pays premiums at more than one time or at more than one location during the calendar year. (b) Except as provided under par. (c), the department may not pay state aid for a fair having split dates unless the department gives advance written approval for a split fair.
+- (b) Except as provided under par. (c), the department may not pay state aid for a fair having split dates unless the department gives advance written approval for a split fair.
 The department may approve split fair dates only if the fair organization justifies the split dates based on extreme hardship.
 If the department approves split dates, all blue ribbon winners shall repeat their demonstrations or exhibits at the regular fair dates unless the department grants a hardship exemption.
 An exhibitor may use audio-visual media, still photography or an educational display to repeat a demonstration or exhibit.

-(c) The department may pay state aid for the following exhibits or contests in a fair having split dates, regardless of whether the department approves those split dates in advance:
+- (c) The department may pay state aid for the following exhibits or contests in a fair having split dates, regardless of whether the department approves those split dates in advance:

 - 1. Clothing revue.

 - 2. Demonstrations.

 - 3. Favorite foods revue.

 - 4. Dogs.

 - 5. Small animals.

 - 6. Rocketry.

 - 7. Shooting sports.

-8. Other exhibits and contests that are similar to those identified in subds.
+- 8. Other exhibits and contests that are similar to those identified in subds.
 1. to 7.

 ATCP 160.03 Exhibition requirements.

 A county or district fair shall meet all of the exhibition requirements of this section to be eligible for state premium aid.

-(1) No fair society or other organization sponsoring a county or district fair shall require an exhibitor to become a member of the organization in order to enter an exhibit at the fair, nor shall the sponsoring organization make any deduction from an exhibitor's premium as a donation to the fair society, or require an exhibitor in any other way to make a donation to the society.

-(2) State aid may not be approved for out-of-state exhibits or for separate classes of local and non-local exhibitors.
+- (1) No fair society or other organization sponsoring a county or district fair shall require an exhibitor to become a member of the organization in order to enter an exhibit at the fair, nor shall the sponsoring organization make any deduction from an exhibitor's premium as a donation to the fair society, or require an exhibitor in any other way to make a donation to the society. - (2) State aid may not be approved for out-of-state exhibits or for separate classes of local and non-local exhibitors.
 Aid may not be approved for payment of premiums to an exhibitor having an out-of-state address but claiming Wisconsin residency unless the fair secretary provides the department with an affidavit that the exhibitor's residence is geographically located within the state.

-(3) State aid may be paid only on articles or animals actually on display in an exhibit building or actually shown in the show ring on regular fair dates unless approval for split fair dates is obtained under s.
+(3) State aid may be paid only on articles or animals - (3) State aid may be paid only on articles or animals actually on display in an exhibit building or actually shown in the show ring on regular fair dates unless approval for split fair dates is obtained under s.
 ATCP 160.02 (4).
 State aid may not be paid on Dairy Herd Improvement Association records, transportation aid, production contests or other special educational exhibits unless prior approval is obtained under s.
 ATCP 160.04 (8).